cbrummitt/token-allowance-bot/README.md

 ## Summary

 The bot keeps track of acknowledgment or thanks given from one user to another.
-Each unit of acknowledgment is called a "token".
+Each unit of acknowledgment is called a **token**.
 Users can send one token at a time to other users.

 Users can also revoke a token.
 There are a couple reasons why someone may revoke a token.
 They may decide that the person was not helping as much as hoped.
 Or they may want to give that token to someone else who has been more helpful.